What is cellulitis?

 - The infectious diseases service can advise on microbiology and choice of antibiotic.

 - A surgeon is called to drain an abscess, debride necrotic tissue, and relieve compression symptoms, eg compartment syndrome.

-- An ophthalmologist should be involved in case of orbital cellulitis.
+- An ophthalmologist should be involved in the case of orbital cellulitis.